USAC Study Abroad Program Overview

 Housing options will vary by program.
 For more information please visit the specific USAC program page.
 USAC will bill students directly for housing costs.

 Program CostsStudents participating on USAC programs will be billed through Appalachian the USAC tuition and fee costs.
 This will replace the Appalachian tuition & fees for the term they are abroad.
 In addition to the USAC costs students will also be responsible for submitting a $200 OIED Program Development Fee upon acceptance by the Education Abroad Office.
 The fee payment confirms your spot and is non-refundable.
+Students will also be billed a $60 International Health Development Fee after program confirmation.

 Students should also plan for additional program related costs.
 The table below lists some of the common categories that students should plan for.